Social Sciences & LAW Stream

 3:30 pm Coffee & tea in Room

-4:00 pm Part Two: The role of the political authorities - Tom Simpson, incoming Alfred Landecker Professor of Values and Public Policy, Wadham College
+4:00 pm Part Two: The role of the political authorities - Tom Simpson, Alfred Landecker Professor of Values and Public Policy, Wadham College

 The talk will consider a range of views about the role of the political authorities in the Christian tradition, and contrast these with contemporary understandings in social and political thinking in the social sciences and law.